ulu5/at-caller-id/README.md

 ### Testing

-No tests were created for this sample project, but the code was written with modularized code using dependency injection to allow for easy unit testing.
+No tests were created for this sample project, but the code was written in a modularized fashion using dependency injection to allow for easy unit testing.

 ## Built With